EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Slot Antenna](Types_of_Antenna/Slot-Antenna-Pattern.png)

-Figure 1.4: Slot Antenna Propagation Pattern.*
+*Figure 1.46: Slot Antenna Propagation Pattern.*
 Because the slot is complementary to a dipole, its radiation pattern is almost identical in shape to the "doughnut" torus, but with one major twist.
 - Omnidirectional (in one plane): Just like a dipole, it radiates equally in all directions perpendicular to the slot.
 - The "Shadow" Effect: Because your antenna is etched on a single-sided PCB, the pattern is slightly more "hemispherical" (radiating more strongly out of the front than through the back of the board).